-Edits the matched text for a particular component that you retrieved with getText.
+Modifies the normalized text matched by a particular component that you retrieved with getText.

 edkcomponent:setText(new_text)

 Argument Description new_text The new matched text for the component.

 The new matched text for the specified component.

 edkEnMasseMatch Methods

 An edkEnMasseMatch object represents a match that is being processed in an en-masse post processing task.
 You cannot manipulate the match directly; instead you call the getMatch method to obtain an edkmatch object.